 Here’s an example: Put simply, if Vendor A, is $2 cheaper than Vendor B, but Vendor B can deliver the service 2 days quicker...then Vendor B should win the case.
-Having the mindset of "time is money" is cliche, but a good rule of thumb to work with.
+Having the mindset of "time is money" is cliché, but a good rule of thumb to work with.

 Less Vendors = Less Oversight

-Criticality and Concentration
+Critical Vendors and Concentration Risk

-If you bundle multiple products with 1 vendor and fail to have a reliable back up in place, you may have inadvertently elevated a high risk vendor into the critical rating, which could potentially cause significant business operation challenges in the event of an outage.
+If you bundle multiple products or services with one vendor and fail to have a reliable back up vendor in place, you may have inadvertently elevated a high-risk vendor into the critical rating, which could potentially cause significant business operation challenges in the event of an outage.

 A sound vendor management and procurement strategy should be balanced and make good strategic business sense.
 While there is focus on the increasing costs of loan manufacturing, chasing down the spend line item may also land you in trouble if the vendor fails in terms of quality and service.

-Interaction with the line of business and understanding of how third party products are used within your operation will offer more insight than simply looking to bundle and reduce vendors.
+Interaction with the line of business and understanding of how third-party products are used within your operation will offer more insight than simply looking to bundle and reduce vendors.

 While the C-suite is rightly concerned with cost containment, few are willing to sacrifice excellent customer service.
 Left unguarded, a short-sighted vendor procurement strategy can leave you short of your overall goals.
 For this reason, it's critical that the board-level of executives clearly communicate its overall business goals and objectives.
-Understanding how they view vendor management is vital in how you approach your management of third party vendors.
+Understanding how they view vendor management is vital in how you approach your management of third-party vendors.